Popular Types of Flooring

 Specialization and Services

 Look for a business that specializes in the type of flooring you're interested in.
-For example, a crew might be experienced with carpet but not tile.
-Equally important is a provider's service offerings.
-At the very least, it should offer cleanup and haul-away for your old flooring materials.
-However, if you're feeling lost in all the material, style, and color choices, you can also look for companies with design teams.
+For example, a crew might be experienced with carpet but not hardwood.
+An installer's service offerings can also make a difference.
+At the very least, you should choose a provider that will dispose of your old flooring materials.
+However, providers can also offer refinishing services or design consultations.

 Cost

-Cost is key to consider, but it should be less important than quality in your decision-making process.
+Cost is crucial to consider, but it should be less important than quality in your selection process.
 We recommend getting three to five different quotes for your flooring job to compare pricing and workmanship.
-Many companies offer on-site and online estimates to ease the process.
+Many companies offer on-site and online estimates to streamline the process.

 Warranties and Guarantees

 Flooring services typically come with a pair of warranties.
-The first one, issued by the manufacturer, covers the product itself.
+The first one, issued by the manufacturer, covers the materials.
 The second backs the installation crew's workmanship.
-While some manufacturers and contractors have lifetime warranties, most are still tied to a specific time period (often ten years.)
+While some manufacturers and contractors have lifetime warranties, most are still restricted to a specific time period (often ten years.)
 If you'd like additional coverage, you might be able to pay extra for an extended warranty.

 Estimated Timeline